frogamic/makrut/README.md

 logger.warn(message, data);
 logger.error(message, data);
 ```
 These are listed in increasing verbosity order, Makrut will only print messages that are equal or less verbose than the `level` you originally provided on initialisation.
-The corresponding function from `console` is used for each level, meaning that `logger.trace` will include the stacktrace of the calling context and `logger.error` will output to `stdout`.
+The corresponding function from `console` is used for each level, meaning that `logger.trace` will include the stacktrace of the calling context and `logger.error` will output to `stderr`.

 **Input:**